Finite state Mean Field Games with Wright-Fisher common noise: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{se:MFG} we present the MFG model and provide the main result (Theorem \ref{main:thm}) that states that the MFG with common noise admits a unique solution.
-In Section \ref{sec:MFG-master} we derive the master equation and connect it with the MFG forward-backward system \eqref{eq12}.
-Theorem \ref{lem:existence:mfg:from:master} states that if the master equation has a smooth solution then the MFG system admits a unique solution.
-The existence of a smooth solution to the master equation is established in Theorem \ref{existence:master}.
-The proof relies on \textit{a priori} H\"older regularity result given in Theorem \ref{main:holder}, whose proof is the most demanding result of the paper and is given in Section \ref{sec:apriori}.
-The main two ingredients in the proof are the coupling construction provided in Proposition \ref{prop:coupling:2} and the induction step in Proposition \ref{prop:induction}.
+{The rest of the paper is organized as follows.
+In Section \ref{se:MFG} we introduce the MFG model and provide preliminary versions of the main MFG and PDE results of the paper.
+The first one (Meta-Theorem \ref{main:metathm}) states that the MFG with common noise admits a unique solution; the second one (Meta-Theorem \ref{main:metathm-PDE}) states that the related master equation \eqref{eq:master:equation:introl} has a unique smooth solution; the last one (Theorem \ref{main:holder}) is an a priori H\"older regularity estimate for linear PDEs driven by a merely continuous drift and a Kimura operator.
+In Section \ref{sec:new:Kimura} we provide more material for the analysis of PDEs set on the simplex.
+This allows us to formulate more rigorous versions of Meta-Theorems \ref{main:metathm} and \ref{main:metathm-PDE}, see Theorems \ref{main:thm} and \ref{existence:master}.
+Section \ref{sec:MFG-master} is dedicated to the proofs of Theorems \ref{main:thm} and \ref{existence:master}, taken for granted the a priori estimate from Theorem \ref{main:holder}.
+A key point therein is to make the connection between the master equation \eqref{eq:master:equation:introl} and the MFG forward-backward system \eqref{eq12}.
+The proof of Theorem \ref{main:holder} is the most demanding one of the paper and is given in Section \ref{sec:apriori}.
+The main two ingredients in the proof are the coupling construction provided in Proposition \ref{prop:coupling:2} and the induction step in Proposition \ref{prop:induction}.}